-Whatever happened to the traditional old corner shop? – it did and had everything the present time poor, stressed out, mobile-addicted 21st-century generation needs – handy to pop into, sold everything you could ever need and was quite literally ‘Open All Hours’.
+Whatever happened to the traditional old corner shop?
+It had everything the present time-poor, stressed out, mobile-addicted 21st-century generation needs.
+Was handy to pop into, sold everything you could ever need and was quite literally ‘Open All Hours’.

-So, who on earth persuaded several generations of us Brits to diligently traipse around a busy town or city ring road in our heavily polluting vehicles to a dull, characterless out of town expanse of glass and concrete to visit a Superstore?
+So, who on earth persuaded several generations of us Brits to diligently traipse around a busy town or city ring road in our heavily polluting vehicles?
+And to a dull, characterless out of town expanse of glass and concrete to visit a Superstore?

 A Corner Shop for the 21st Century

-So perhaps the time is right for the corner shop to make a 21st century bang up to date comeback and this time with some big Amazonian muscle behind it.
+So perhaps the time is right for the corner shop to make a 21st century bang up to date comeback.
+This time with some big Amazonian muscle behind it.

 Completely checkout less, you enter by scanning your personal barcode from the Amazon Go app on your smartphone.
 Then, simply pick up and select your goods, putting them directly into your own shopping bag.
 Ceiling mounted facial recognition and movement cameras track every product you choose.
 It cleverly differentiates between items you browse and put back from those you eventually select.
 Finally, you simply walk out of the store with your account charged and an itemised receipt immediately sent to your phone.